Christ Episcopal Church (Huron, Ohio)

 Christ Episcopal Church is a historic Episcopal church located at 120 Ohio Street in Huron, Ohio, in the United States.
 On March 4, 1975, it was added to the National Register of Historic Places.

 History

 Christ Episcopal Church was organized in 1837 and its church building dates from 1838.

 Current use

-Christ Episcopal Church is still an active parish in the Episcopal Diocese of Ohio.
+Christ Episcopal Church is an active parish in the Episcopal Diocese of Ohio.